selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_modelling_10-11_2022.md

 #### Lecture 9: 8th of November, 2022.

 Only supervision.
-Recorded lecture can be found [here](https://yale.zoom.us/rec/share/fc6bvkU8lwZQ42w4T2oGtHthW2lN9-NO98JK5V7LDRBPZDeS8rymLeWfdMv4v0zJ.oYa_eEn7CnDvsfkU
+Recorded lecture can be found [here](https://yale.zoom.us/rec/share/fc6bvkU8lwZQ42w4T2oGtHthW2lN9-NO98JK5V7LDRBPZDeS8rymLeWfdMv4v0zJ.oYa_eEn7CnDvsfkU).
-Passcode: GeoComp2022!).
 Please check your email for the pass-code (it will be the same pass-code for all recordings).

 #### Lecture 10: 10th of November, 2022.

-Only supervision.
+Only supervision assignment explanation.
 Recorded lecture can be found [here](https://gatesfoundation.zoom.us/rec/share/ZgvdiB9yiBrFKZMNOqEODfgM6leXLq8jwuOgS2tK7beR3Lu_4D1RGYXIugQbdPuV.iOrRnaJaLk5PIoG0).
 Please check your email for the pass-code (it will be the same pass-code for all recordings).

 #### Lecture 11: 15th of November, 2022.